Dave Krinsky: Career

 In 2013, Altschuler, Judge, and Krinsky co-created the HBO series Silicon Valley.
-In addition, they are working on an animated Woody Woodpecker feature.
 They are also writing and producing Brigadier Gerard, a feature with Steve Carell attached to play Brigadier Gerard and Ricky Gervais attached to play Napoleon.

 In 2015, Krinsky, Altschuler, and Jeff Stilson co-created the sitcom series Lopez, starring George Lopez.
 TV Land gave a 12-episode straight-to-series order in August 2015.
 The series premiered on March 30, 2016.
 On June 3, 2016, TV Land renewed Lopez for a second season.

-Altschuler has received several Emmy nominations and has won an SXSW Film Award for his writing work on Silicon Valley, shared with Judge, Altschuler, and Carson D. Mell.
+Krinsky has received several Emmy nominations and has won an SXSW Film Award for his writing work on Silicon Valley, shared with Judge, Altschuler, and Carson D. Mell.